oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 | Configuration id | The OCID of the Configuration to be used for this DB System. |

-### :gear: MySQL Configurations
-On choosing **`Database`** in the SetUpOCI menu and **`Add/Modify/Delete MySQL Configurations`** submenu will allow to create MySQL Database Systems in the OCI tenancy.

-!!! note
-    Output terraform file generated: `outdir/region/customer_name_mysql-configurations.auto.tfvars` where region directory is the region specified for the MySQL DB System.

-Once terraform apply is done, you can view the resources under **Databases -> HeatWave MySQL -> DB System** in OCI console for MySQL DB System and **Databases -> HeatWave MySQL -> Configurations** for MySQL Configurations.

-!!! note
-    On re-running the same option you will find the previously existing files being backed up under directory → `outdir/region/service_dir/backup_mysql/Date-Month-Time`

 [Reference for OCI Mysql Configuration Variables](https://docs.oracle.com/en-us/iaas/mysql-database/doc/configuration-variables.html)